marvinhoffman/pi_data_rest/readme.md

 ### Installation
 Written in Python/Flask.

-requirements.txt will provide required libraries for use in locally.
+requirements.txt will provide required libraries for use on Heroku.

-requirements_Heroku.txt will provide required libraries for use on Heroku.
+requirements_local.txt will provide required libraries for use locally.